 n Reception, the children have lessons each week in the Prep Music Room with their specialist Music teacher.
-Our sequential, aural-based music lessons include listening, performing, creating, playing and exploring musical instruments, singing, movement and simple music literacy.
+Our sequential, aural-based lessons include listenina. music playing performing, creating, and exploring musical instruments, singing, movement and simple music literacy.
 Each of these assists in developing thinking, communication and creativity.
 They are involved in a production in which they experience the thrills of putting on a show to a large audience.
 The pupils also have a weekly choir session with the specialist Music teacher.